Welcome to the Angry Birds AI Competition Website

 We also have a discussion forum where you can discuss issues and exchange ideas with us and with other participants.
 On the forum we will also post the latest news and answers to some common questions.
 You can also leave a comment or like us on our Facebook page or follow us on Twitter for the latest news and announcements.

 There are typically two further events during a competition.
 One is the Symposium on AI in Angry Birds which gives the opportunity to present original scientific work related to the problems of developing intelligent Angry Birds playing agents.
 Please refer to the Call for Papers for more details on the Symposium.
 The other event is the popular Angry Birds: Man vs Machine Challenge where we test if the best AI agents can already beat humans at playing Angry Birds.

-We hope you enjoyed the 2013 competition and look forward to an even better one in 2014!
+We hope you have enjoyed the 2014 competition and look forward to an even better one in 2015!

-Jochen Renz, XiaoYu (Gary) Ge, and Stephen Gould
+Jochen Renz, XiaoYu (Gary) Ge, Peng Zhang and Stephen Gould

 Australian National University